ScratchMyTail/IconCreator/README.md

 python iconcreator.py "path to image, should be 1024x1024"

-If you want to support other resolutions, simply change append or change the list.
+If you want to support other resolutions, simply append or change the list.